 For generations, the human body has evolved to support human needs.
-From collecting fruits, catching prey, to walking long distances and building houses.
-It is only last two decades that light activity jobs (mainly sitting at the desk) prevailed over the high activity ones.
+From collecting fruits and catching prey, to walking distances and building houses.
+It is only last two decades that jobs requiring less, or no physical activity prevailed.
 Therefore, it is no surprise that diseases linked to the lack of movement have spiked in recent years.
-Cardiovascular diseases are the most common ones leading to shorter life expectancy.
-But as humans evolved, our creativity and ability to adapt also.
-Let’s take a look at how technology and manufacturing can support us during our modern way of life.
+Cardiovascular diseases are the most common.
+But as humans evolved, our creativity and ability to solve things also.
+Let’s look at how advancements in technology and manufacturing can help us to live a healthy modern life.

 Evolution in the way we work

-Do you remember how much more productive you were when you switched rooms or went to work at a coffee shop?
-That’s what movement and change of the environment does to our brains and bodies.
-Working in a standing position activates different muscle groups and make them engage.
-As a result, we burn calories.
-This study shows that compared to sitting, an afternoon of work spent in standing position burned over 170 additional calories.
-That is almost 1 000 calories burned each week from simply standing at work each afternoon.
-The same study also proves that standing instead of sitting lowers the blood sugar levels (up to 43%), which is a good prevention against type 2 diabetes.
+Remember that productivity boost after you took a walking break around the office?
+That’s what movement does to our brains and bodies.
+It makes the brain receive new signals and refocus.
+Only standing activates different muscle groups in the body and makes them engage.
+As a result, we burn more calories.
+This study shows that compared to sitting, an afternoon at work spent standing burned over 170 additional calories.
+That’s almost 1 000 calories burned each week.
+The same study also shows that standing instead of sitting lowers blood sugar by up to 43%, which is a great prevention against type 2 diabetes.

-Changing your body position while working has also a positive effect on your wellbeing and ability to perform at work.
-A study published by the CDC shows, that the use of a height-adjustable desk reduces upper back and neck pain by 54%.
-In addition to that the participants in the 7-week study reported less stress and fatigue than those who remain seated.
-87% of people using height-adjustable desk reported increased vigor and energy.
+Changing the body position also has a positive effect on your well-being and ability to perform at work.
+A study published by the CDC shows that standing desks help to reduce upper back and neck pain by 54%.
+In addition, the participants of the 7-week study reported less stress and less fatigue than those who remain seated.
+And 87% of people who used standing desks reported increased energy.

 Würk Sit-Stand features a panel with memory function, which makes switching between your favourite positions a matter of a single tap.

 Step 2: Use a chair that encourages healthy posture and free movement